 For a great afternoon tea near Cambridge, head to The Stove Cafe in Bourn.
 Part of Manor Farm, The Stove Cafe offers a range of breakfasts, brunches and lunches, all of which are homemade and delicious.
 On this occasion we went for the afternoon tea- […]

 Trying new places to eat in Cambridge is our favourite pastime and we recently had the pleasure of Amélie in the (newly revamped) Grafton Centre Cambridge.
 Look out for the bright yellow vintage Citroën van opposite the VUE cinema.
 This independent, family run venture serves […]

-For our other dog recommendations click here.
+For our other Cambridgeshire food recommendations click here.

 As the temperatures rise, it is time to consider those summer running essentials.
 The right kit can make a run more pleasurable and most importantly keep you safe and healthy.
 Feet: Trainers- As with running in all conditions, getting a good pair of training shoes […]